vintagegamingsystems/Disk-Low-Level-Discovery-for-Physical-Disk-within-Windows-Performance-Monitoring-in-Zabbix-2.0/README.md

 This Powershell script returns JSON for Windows Perfomance Monitoring within Zabbix.

-This powershell script discovers the logical disks letters and partition index number for a windows machine.
+This powershell script discovers the logical disks letters and physical disk index number for a windows machine.
 The returned values can be used to enable Zabbix to autodiscover all the individual disks in the following format:

-[partition number] [drive letter]:
+[disk number] [drive letter]:

 0 C: